- Daphne Middle School

 - presentation of daily announcements on TNN

-- DTV announcement screens
+- DTV announcement screens in the classrooms

 - Follow us on Facebook @daphnemiddleschool